emberjs/website/assets/docs/handlebars.md

 Sometimes you will need each item in your list to handle events.
 In that case, you will need more sophistication than what `{{#each}}` can provide.
 You can use the `{{#collection}}` helper to create a new `Ember.CollectionView`.
 You can bind the instance of `Ember.CollectionView` to an array, and it will create a new `Ember.View` for each item.

-Usually, you will bind the collection to an `Ember.ArrayProxy`, like this:
+Usually, you will bind the collection to an `Ember.ArrayController`, like this:

 <pre class="brush: js;">
 App.peopleController = Ember.ArrayProxy.create({